OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 ## Entity Scope Movement Behaviour

-- Jama will automatically move the child entities associated with that **Component** or **Set**, which is moved to the new project by OpsHub Integration Manager, regardless of whether those child entities are configured within OpsHub Integration Manager.
+- Jama will automatically move the child entities associated with that **Component** or **Set**, which is moved to the new project by <code class="expression">space.vars.SITENAME</code>, regardless of whether those child entities are configured within <code class="expression">space.vars.SITENAME</code>.

 ---